-The Cornell Student Experience uses Drupal 8 and Salesforce to manage content and provide an intuitive, customizable user experience.
+The Cornell Student Experience uses Pantheon and Salesforce to manage content and provide an intuitive, customizable user experience.

 Cornell University offers hundreds of opportunities for students: study abroad programs, engaged learning with community partners, internship programs, and more.
 Each one can help students learn more, pursue their passions, even start their future careers.
 But to take advantage of these opportunities, students previously had to navigate a maze of department and faculty websites.
 One student described it as the “Cornell Treasure Hunt.”

 The Cornell Student Experience Initiative (CSEI) wanted to create a new site with a “Netflix-like experience,” a user-friendly, customizable guide that would make it easy for students to find the most relevant opportunities.The unique nature of the site led the CSEI team to seek partnerships with Message Agency and Pantheon.
 Together, the three teams built experience.cornell.edu, a fast, beautiful, and intuitive student destination.